Formula One drivers from New Zealand

-There have been nine Formula One drivers from New Zealand, with four of them having started two or fewer races.
+There have been ten Formula One drivers from New Zealand, with four of them having started two or fewer races.
 The late 1950s to mid-1970s is viewed as the "golden age" for New Zealand in the sport and saw Denny Hulme crowned as World Drivers' Championship in 1967.
 New Zealand drivers were absent from Formula One events from 1984 (when Mike Thackwell last raced) to 2017 (when Brendon Hartley made his debut in the 2017 United States Grand Prix).

+Current drivers

+Liam Lawson entered the 2023 Dutch Grand Prix racing for Scuderia AlphaTauri, replacing Daniel Ricciardo after Ricciardo sustained a broken hand during a crash in free practice.
+At the 2023 Singapore Grand Prix, Lawson qualified a career-best tenth place and finished the race in ninth, scoring points for the first time in Formula One as well as becoming the second AlphaTauri driver that year to score.
+After the 2024 Singapore Grand Prix it was announced Liam Lawson would race for RB Formula One Team for the remainder of the 2024 season, replacing Daniel Ricciardo.
+Lawson was promoted to Red Bull Racing ahead of the 2025 season, but was demoted back to Racing Bulls after two races.